Brandeis International Business School

 Finally, firmly rooted in Brandeis tradition and responding to the demand for greater responsibility in the business world, the school’s curriculum reflects the importance of community, accountability, and respect for the environment.

-The Lemberg MA in International Economics and Finance is a two-year professional degree designed to develop analytical expertise in international finance, economics, and business for students planning careers in finance or economic policy.
+The Master of Arts in International Economics and Finance is a two-year professional degree designed to develop analytical expertise in international finance, economics, and business for students planning careers in finance or economic policy.

-The Master of Science in Finance is a part-time evening or 12-month full-time program for working professionals seeking to develop skills in financial theory, practice and analysis with an international focus.
+The Master of Science in Finance is a part-time evening or 16-month full-time program for working professionals seeking to develop skills in financial theory, practice and analysis with an international focus.

 The PhD prepares students for careers in research, consulting, university-level teaching, and policy-making in the fields of international trade, finance, business, and development/transition economics.